DE9MPO1/Continuous-Integration-and-Continuous-Delivery-with-Fargate/ECS-101-DevOps_with_Fargate/README.md

 ## Prerequisites
-1. Sign-in a AWS account, and make sure you have select N.Virginia region.
+1. Sign-in an AWS account, and make sure you have selected N.Virginia region.